oeed/CraftOS-Standards/File Formats/Documents/Config.md

 ```
 ##API to Convert config format to table and vice versa:
 http://pastebin.com/FrVe9hF3
-##Code for making a config from a table:
+##Code for making a table from a config:
 ```
 if type("config") ~= "string" then
   return nil,"Config must be a string"